bruceravel/demeter/documentation/Artemis/forward.rst

 `The image at the top of the navigation sidebar
 <http://commons.wikimedia.org/wiki/File:Brauron_-_Votive_Relief1.jpg>`_
-is a votive relief from the Archaeological Museum of Brauron in Brauron, Greece.
+is a votive relief from the Archaeological Museum of Brauron in Brauron, Greece and is in the public domain.
 It depicts a family of worshippers sacrificing a goat to the goddess Artemis.

 The image used as the :demeter:`artemis` program icon is Detail from